YIV: How were you first introduced to yoga? Why have you continued to practice?

 YIV: When did you go vegan?
 Why did you make the decision to do so?

 VVV: I’ve been an animal lover , well always.
 Just like most of the population, I grew up eating meat, I didn't make the connection that an animal needed to die for my burger.
 Once I got into college , I had more information on what the truth really was and I started to make the change then.
-I was vegetarian from 18, been vegan fro that last 10 years or so.
+I was vegetarian from 18, been vegan for the last 10 years or so.

 VVV: Unfortunately I don't think it is, but it should be.
 Not all yogis actually follow ahimsa.
 Sad but true.
 They post pictures of their meals that contain animal products and it makes me very sad and honestly a little angry.
 How can you subscribe and teach non violence and universal love while at the same time promoting and engaging in the death of innocent animals.
 It’s pure hypocrisy.
 How can promoting peace include killing helpless beings?